aws/karpenter-provider-aws/website/content/en/preview/contributing/design-guide.md

 linkTitle: "Design Guide"
 weight: 20
 description: >
-  Learn how to make large changes to Karpenter
+  Read this before making large changes to Karpenter
 ---

 Technical designs are essential to building robust, intuitive, and performant products that delight customers.
 Writing a design can accelerate decision making and avoid wasting time on an implementation that never lands.
 But what makes a good design?
 These guidelines were authored with the Karpenter community in mind, but apply broadly to the development of Kubernetes Operators.